ingogbe/fvtt-pdsda/README.md

 ## Incoming features

 - [`Actors`](https://foundryvtt.com/api/v10/classes/client.Actor.html)
-  - Add configuration to select the `Actors` you want to send data.
-    - Currently the module send data from all Actors, that inscrease considerably the number of requests.
   - Add the possibility to chose which data you want to send from [`Actor`](https://foundryvtt.com/api/v10/classes/client.Actor.html)
 - Add supports for other things, like `ChatMessage`, `CombatEncounters`, etc